Fidelity Youth™ FAQs

 Teens can visit the Learn section of the Fidelity Youth™ app for educational resources to help them get started with investing and build other money skills and habits.

-Once you (the parent/guardian) complete the application process and submit the required documents, your teen will receive an email/SMS text with next steps (Note: If all steps are not completed, the account will not be available to receive funds or trade).
+Once the parent/guardian completes the application process and submits the required documents, the teen will receive an email/SMS text with next steps.
+Note: If all steps are not completed, the account will not be available to receive funds or trade.

-Teens can start investing with as little as $1 with fractional shares.5
+Teens can start investing with as little as $1 with fractional shares.6

 Currently, there are no limits on the number of trades a teen can place (Note: There is generally a $30,000 maximum that can be added to the account annually).
 However, there are certain rules teens need to follow in order to avoid trading violations.
 The following are three potential violations to be aware of:

-Is there a minimum balance for my teen's Fidelity Youth™ Account?
+• Is there a minimum balance for the teen's Fidelity Youth™ Account?
 Is there an account limit?

 There is no minimum balance requirement.
 There is a maximum deposit limit of generally no more than $30,000 added to the account per calendar year.
 We will monitor account deposits and reserve the right to restrict additional deposits and trading capabilities if annual activity exceeds this limit.
-If more than $30,000 is added annually, you and your teen will be notified to remove additional funds.
+If more than $30,000 is added annually, the parent and teen will be notified to remove additional funds.

-Is there a limit on the amount that can be direct deposited from an employer into my teen's Fidelity Youth™ Account?
+• Is there a limit on the amount that can be direct deposited from an employer into the teen's Fidelity Youth™ Account?

 There is a maximum deposit limit of no more than $30,000 per calendar year.
 We will monitor account deposits and reserve the right to restrict additional deposits and trading capabilities if annual activity exceeds this limit.

-Can I (the parent/guardian) withdraw from my teen’s saving or investing account?
+• Can parents withdraw from the teen's account?

 No, parents/guardians cannot withdraw money from their teen's account.
-Only the Fidelity Youth™ Account owner (your teen) can withdraw money from the account.
+Only the Fidelity Youth™ Account owner (the teen) can withdraw money from the account.

-Can my teen send gifts to tax-exempt organizations?
+• Can a teen send gifts to tax-exempt organizations?

-Your teen may not gift securities from the Fidelity Youth™ Account.
-However, if a charitable organization accepts debit cards, your teen may donate cash from their account.
+Teens may not gift securities from the Fidelity Youth™ Account.
+However, if a charitable organization accepts debit cards, teens may donate cash from their account.

-What is my teen's role in proxy voting or corporate actions?
+• What is the teen's role in proxy voting or corporate actions?

-Your teen may participate in corporate actions or proxy voting, as this comes with the territory when investing.
-However, your teen should work with you (parent/guardian) to decide whether this makes sense for them.
+Teens may participate in corporate actions or proxy voting, as this comes with the territory when investing.
+However, your teen should work with their parent to decide whether this makes sense for them.

 Earning and rewards